INSPIRE: Intensity and spatial information-based deformable image registration

-Computation of the objective function \eqref{eq:objective} and its derivatives requires estimation of \eqref{eq:damdr}, which is based on the point-to-set distance \eqref{eq:dalphacutbidir}.
-The family of methods proposed in \cite{lindblad2014linear,ofverstedt2019fast} for performing this estimation on rectangular (grid) domains require quantization of intensities into a discrete number of levels, followed by computation of distance transforms on each intensity level.
-This approach has two main limitations: (i) loss of information from (coarse) quantization, (ii) substantial run-time and memory usage for computation and storage of the distance transforms.
-Here we propose a novel method for estimating the point-to-set distance $\dalphacutbidir(\fpoint, \fset)$ with an approximation $\tilde{d}(\fpoint, \fset)$ based on Monte Carlo integration.
-Given $\alphasamples$ randomly sampled $\alpha$-cuts, $\alpha_1,\dots, \alpha_\alphasamples \in [0,1]$, the estimator $\tilde{d}(\fpoint, \fset)$ is where Algorithm \ref{alg:dgmc} provides an efficient approach for computing $\tilde{d}(\fpoint, \fset)$, relying on a suitable data structure constructed by Alg.~\ref{alg:buildtree}.
+Computation of the objective function \eqref{eq:objective} and its derivatives requires estimation of \eqref{eq:damdr}, which is based on the point-to-set distance measure \eqref{eq:dalphacutbidir}.
+The family of methods proposed in \cite{ofverstedt2019fast,lindblad2014linear} for performing this estimation on rectangular (grid) domains require quantization of (image) intensities into a discrete number of levels, followed by computation of distance transforms on each intensity level.
+This approach has two main limitations: (i) loss of information due to (coarse) quantization, (ii) substantial run-time and memory usage for computation and storage of the distance transforms.
+Here we propose a novel method for estimating \eqref{eq:dalphacutbidir} with an approximation based on Monte Carlo integration.
+Given $\alphasamples$ randomly sampled $\alpha$-cuts, for $\alpha_1,\dots, \alpha_\alphasamples \in [0,1]$, the estimator $\tilde{d}(\fpoint, \fset) \approx \dalphacutbidir(\fpoint, \fset)$ is defined as where Algorithm \ref{alg:dgmc} provides an efficient way to compute $\tilde{d}(\fpoint, \fset)$, relying on a suitable data structure constructed by Alg.~\ref{alg:buildtree}.
 It overcomes the listed limitations of previous methods.
-No intensity quantization is required, and only a very light-weight preprocessing step is performed.
+No intensity quantization, nor intensity interpolation are required, and only very light-weight preprocessing is performed.

-Algorithm \ref{alg:buildtree} constructs an augmented KD-tree \cite{bentley1975multidimensional}, $\tau(\fset)$, that corresponds to the input image (fuzzy set) $\fset$.
+Algorithm \ref{alg:buildtree} constructs an augmented KD-tree \cite{bentley1975multidimensional}, $\tau(\fset)$, that corresponds to the input image $\fset$.
 Within each node of $\tau(\fset)$ we store the maximum intensity of that sub-tree.
-This enables an efficient distance search, where whole sub-trees which are guaranteed to be empty after $\alpha$-cutting, can be pruned.
-Due to the assumption that the domain is discrete and rectangular, we may store the node attributes in a single array, arranged as an ancestor table.
-The ancestor table requires no storage of structural data of nodes and connections (since we may traverse it using arithmetic applied to the node index), substantially reducing memory footprint and the number of memory accesses required.
-The left and right sub-trees of a node indexed by $i$ have indices $\text{LEFT}(i) = 2i$ and $\text{RIGHT}(i) = 2i + 1$ respectively, where the root has index $1$.
-Having constructed the required data-structures for a fuzzy set $\fset$, we can use Alg.~\ref{alg:dgmc} to estimate $\dalphacutbidir$ in \eqref{eq:damdr} with \eqref{eq:estimator}.
+This enables an efficient distance search, where sub-trees which are empty after $\alpha$-cutting can be pruned.
+The discrete rectangular domain enables storing the node attributes compactly in a single array.
+The left and right sub-trees of a node indexed by $i$ have indices $2i$ and $2i + 1$ respectively, where the root has index $1$.